 What is “Rescue”?

-HSOPCVA is dedicated to helping dogs and cats that are in the custody of Pulaski County Animal Control find homes, even if we are unable to take them into our foster program (which is very small!).
+HSOPCVA is dedicated to helping dogs and cats that are in the custody of Pulaski County Animal Control find homes.
 When an animal is going to “rescue” it means that a no-kill rescue is accepting them into their organization.
 When the animal goes to rescue they will live in a foster home in the majority of cases, and the rescue will pay for all medical care and food.
 They will keep them as long as it takes to find their forever home.
-Our rescue program is highly successful and has saved 352 lives in the past year alone.
-This program, along with our foster program and Animal Control’s adoptions, has enabled the Pulaski County Animal Shelter to have very low dog euthanasia rates.

 Where are the rescues located?

 The majority of rescues we work with are located in Virginia, but we also work with rescues in Maryland, New Jersey, New York, Pennsylvania and Connecticut on a regular basis.
-You can see a list of rescues we work with on our Rescue Organization page.
+You can see a list of rescues we work with below.

 What can I do to help?